 - Dr Verity Normington, from the Northern Territory Geological Survey, the Australian Geoscience Council Early Career Geoscience Ambassador and GSA National Secretary

 - Dillon Brown, PhD Student, University of Adelaide

-Each speaker is allowed three minutes and three slides to communicate the core of their geoscience research or work.
+Each speaker is to pre-record a three minute and three slide presentation to communicate the core of their geoscience research or work.